 Dextromethorphan and Metoprolol: Concomitant administration of celecoxib 200 mg twice daily resulted in a 2.6-fold and a 1.5-fold increases in plasma concentrations of dextromethorphan and metoprolol (CYP2D6 substrates), respectively.
 These increases are due to celecoxib inhibition to the CYP2D6 substrate metabolism via CYP2D6.
-Therefore, the dose of drugs as CYP2D6 substrate may need to be reduced when treatment with celecoxib is initiated or increased when treatment with celecoxib is terminated (see section 4.4).
+Therefore, the dose of drugs as CYP2D6 substrate may need to be reduced when treatment with celecoxib is initiated or increased when treatment with celecoxib is terminated (see Section 4.4 Special warnings and precautions for use - Use with Oral Anticoagulants).